ayiaware/ayiaware/README.md

 ### :man_technologist: About Me

-I am a Software Engineer who loves Mobile Application Development.
+I am a Software Engineer, System Analyst, and Product Manager with a degree in Applied Computer Science.
+I have a passion for Mobile Application Development.

 - :telescope: I’m currently working as a System Analyst and Product Manager.